 Melanie Walker assists clients throughout the world with their business-based temporary and permanent immigration status needs, dedicating a large portion of her practice to the EB-5 immigrant investor category.
-Ms. Walker has a wide range of experience coordinating with other professionals in the disciplines of securities law, real estate, tax, health care, and corporate finance, to develop immigration-compliant offering documents and has represented investors, developers and regional centers with their I-924 and related filings.
+As part of the Firm's Global Immigration Group, Ms. Walker has a wide range of experience coordinating with other professionals in the disciplines of securities law, real estate, tax, health care, and corporate finance, to develop immigration-compliant offering documents and has represented investors, developers and regional centers with their I-924 and related filings.
 She has represented clients in successfully obtaining regional center and project approvals, and overcoming complex USCIS requests for evidence challenging both project-related and individual source of funds aspects of filings originated by others.
 She works closely with client representatives domestically and overseas to prepare clear and comprehensive funding documentation and has a wide foundation of diverse I-526 and I-829 filing experience.

 In addition to her EB-5 practice, Ms. Walker provides immigration counseling services to companies, including business immigration through investment and trade (E-1/E-2) and corresponding registration of companies as qualified with Embassies abroad, labor certifications/PERM (including Special Handling cases), nonimmigrant and permanent resident petitions for religious workers (R-1), Blanket L and individual international transferee programs (L-1), specialty occupations (H-1B, TN, E-3), naturalization applications, immigrant visa processing, and consular representations.
 Her work with individual clients includes not only employment-related filings, but numerous petitions for family-based immigration benefits through marriage or adoption, including experience obtaining permanent residency for qualified individuals under provisions of VAWA, and as victims of criminal activity through the U-visa classification.
 She has advocated on behalf of her clients to achieve resolution on unduly lengthy filings including interacting with governmental liaisons and in some cases, pursuing mandamus actions.